Verifying Googlebot and other Google crawlers

 - Run a forward DNS lookup on the domain name retrieved in step 1 using the

 - Verify that it's the same as the original accessing IP address from your logs.

 host crawl-66-249-66-1.googlebot.comcrawl-66-249-66-1.googlebot.com has address 188.8.131.52

 host 184.108.40.206220.127.116.11.in-addr.arpa domain name pointer rate-limited-proxy-66-249-90-77.google.com.

 Use automatic solutions

 Alternatively, you can identify Googlebot by IP address by matching the crawler's IP address to the list of Googlebot IP addresses.
-For all other Google crawlers, match the crawler's IP address against the complete list of Google IP addresses.
+For other Google IP addresses from where your site may be accessed (for example, by user request or Apps Scripts), match the accessing IP address against the list of Google IP addresses.